How much does a Switchblade® cost?

 How safe is the vehicle in a major accident?

 Formula 1 racing cars are designed to keep a driver safe during impacts, by creating an inner safety cell surrounded by an expendable outer structure.
-That same technology is being used by Samson Motors and DAR Corporation to create a safety shell around the occupants to protect them from front and rear collisions.
+That same technology is being used by Samson Sky and DAR Corporation to create a safety shell around the occupants to protect them from front and rear collisions.
 Side collision protection is provided to produce perhaps one of the safest three-wheeled vehicles ever manufactured.

 Won’t this flip over in a hard turn?